 At the time the article was created Yuranga Weerakkody had no recorded disclosures.View Yuranga Weerakkody's current disclosures

 Amoebic hepatic abscesses are a form of hepatic abscess resulting from Entamoeba histolytica infection.

-Patients may experience general malaise or present with frank sepsis and right upper quadrant pain.
-Although the causative pathogen is found worldwide, it is endemic to the Middle East and Eastern Asia and a travel history should always be sought in suspected cases.
+Although the causative pathogen is found worldwide, it is endemic to the Middle East and Eastern Asia, and travel history should always be sought in suspected cases.

-They can sometimes be difficult to differentiate from other liver abscesses.
-They tend to be round or oval and be variable in size although most are around 2-6 cm in diameter.
+Amoebic hepatic abscesses can sometimes be difficult to differentiate from other liver abscesses.
+They tend to be round or oval and variable in size, although most are around 2-6 cm in diameter.
 An enhancing wall is present in most cases.

 Other described features include:

 the margin of the abscess tends to be smooth in around 60% of cases and nodular in around 40%